cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/4_concepts/4_middleware.md

 - `CollectDisallowedMw` - Collecting the essence is disallowed.
 - `CollectOnlySubscribedMw` - Only subscribed profiles can collect the essence.
 - `CollectPaidMw` - Users pay a certain fee in ERC20 token to collect the essence.
-- `CollectPermissionMw` - Users can collect the essence only if they have a valid signiture from the essence owner.
+- `CollectPermissionMw` - Users can collect the essence only if they have a valid signature from the signer.
 - `CollectMerkleDropMw` - Users can only collect an essence using the correct merkle proof.